efeiza/blakegilliland.github.io/_posts/2020-05-16-LAAnalysis.md

 | No  | Statistical Methods          |       674 |     0.25 |
 | Yes | Statistical Methods          |        23 |     0.21 |

 We need to check the shape of the data to see if it is normal enough to apply a parametric test.
-The Shapiro-Wilk Test for Normality will do.
-When interested in a test for differences, we must use the differences of the DFW rates for categories we are concerned about (La/No LA) in the test for normality.
+The Shapiro-Wilk Test for Normality will do, since our data set is relatively small.
+When interested in a test for differences, we must use the differences of the DFW rates for categories we are concerned about (LA/Non-LA) in the test for normality.

 ```r
 # Get DFW rate by course when there is/isn't an LA